I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

-Anthony Bernard Franko was born on August 15th 1972.
-He was 10 years old when he disappeared on May 8th 1983.
+Anthony Bernard Franko was born on August 15th, 1972.
+He was 10 years old when he disappeared on May 8th, 1983.
 He was 4’11" and weighed 85 pounds.
-Anthony is a Caucasian male with brown hair and eyes and has a slight gap between his upper front teeth.
+Anthony is a Caucasian male with brown hair and eyes, and he has a slight gap between his upper front teeth.
 He has small birthmarks above his left eyebrow and on the right side of his neck.
 He has two light-colored moles on his cheek and nose and a scar under his lower lip.
 He also goes by the nickname Tony.

-Lemmon Valley Elementary never called to notify his mother about him missing school so nobody knew he was missing until later that evening after his mother got home.
-Normally Anthony would call his mother every single day after school to let her know he had made it home safely but she never got a call this day and decided to come home.
-When she got home and noticed her child wasn't there she notified the police right away.
+Lemmon Valley Elementary never called to notify his mother about him missing school, so nobody knew he was missing until later that evening after his mother got home.
+Normally, Anthony would call his mother every single day after school to let her know he had made it home safely, but she never got a call that day and decided to come home.
+When she got home and noticed her child wasn't there, she notified the police right away.

 Because of Anthony running away a month prior, the police department didn't begin to look or investigate his disappearance until a week later when Anthony still hadn't come home.
 His mother told officers he was naive for his age and would talk to a stranger without thinking twice about it.

-Anthony’s mother Liza still holds onto hope to this day that her son will be found.
-Liza has contemplated suicide but thinks to herself ‘what would Anthony do if he came home and she was not there?’
+Anthony’s mother Liza still holds onto hope that her son will be found.
+Liza has contemplated suicide but thinks to herself about what Anthony would do if he came home and she was not there.
 Anthony’s mother and stepfather continue to celebrate his birthday every year to keep his memory alive.
-She still posts pictures of Antony on his birthday and during holidays online even after more than 30 years have gone by sense he was last seen.
+She still posts pictures of Anthony online on his birthday and during holidays, even after more than 30 years have gone by since he was last seen.
 She still has hope they will get answers to what happened to her son all those years ago.

 Authorities are giving the case a fresh look.
 Bjelke and Jenkins, both retired Reno Police detectives, are going back through evidence to see if they can see something they might have missed.
 They are re-interviewing people who were younger at the time and might be able to remember something or might have information that could help solve the case.
 They are still getting calls to this day about possible leads but nothing has panned out yet.